- 4 (400g) Chicken Breasts

 Always check the label of each ingredient for allergy warnings.

-5. When the rice begins to soften remove the pan lid to allow the liquid to be absorbed fully.
+- When the rice begins to soften, remove the pan lid to allow the liquid to be fully absorbed, and stir in the frozen peas straight from the freezer.
 Add black pepper to taste.

 Time Saver Tips